sdicgdev/svg-icon-guidelines/README.md

 #The Demo

 This quick and dirty demo will teach you how to add a single icon to a project.
 After you have cloned this project locally, you can open up the ```index.html``` in your editor and complete the demo tasks using the process outlined below.
-Essentially, you copy an icon to the project, copy its path into the spritemap, then place a correctly formatted block of text in the markup.
+Essentially, you copy an icon to the project, copy its main ```<path>``` into the spritemap, then place a correctly formatted block in the HTML where the icon goes.
 Hit me up on chat or email if you have any questions or to complain about my awful documentation skills. :)

 ##Adding a New Icon to the Project:
 1. Add new ```.svg``` to **assets/icons/source** folder (**ALWAYS** keep a pristine version in the project)